 3. Integrate technology into the workplace to facilitate communication: Utilize innovative technology to make collaboration and project management straightforward and seamless whenever possible – your employees and managers will thank you!

-4. Build team relationships & trust: Encourage team building exercises and ensure management provides clear and timely communication to build trust and make certain everyone is on the same page.
+4. Build team relationships and trust: Encourage team-building exercises and ensure management provides clear and timely communication to build trust and make certain everyone is on the same page.
 Listen to employee suggestions for company improvement to encourage open and honest communication.

 6. Identify ways to celebrate team achievements: While you may be working toward specific goals, don’t forget to celebrate success along the way too!
 Top Workplaces let their employees know their efforts are making a difference and that they are appreciated.

 Share your company culture with the nation.
 Nominate your company for a Top Workplace award.